-But the next sentence exhibits the airy nature of all speculations on a subject so remote from the range of certain knowledge. " Mencheres, then, built himself a pyramid, or one was built for him by a grateful nation under his successor ; probably the germ of the pyramid under which his corse was found," in which, therefore, a third, perhaps a fourth, generation was concerned.
+But the next sentence exhibits the airy nature of all speculations on a subject so remote from the range of certain knowledge. " Mencheres, then, built himself a pyramid, or one was built for him by a grateful nation under his successor ; probably the germ of the pyramid under which his corse was found," in which, therefore, a third, perhaps a fourth, generation was con-cerned.
 Yet there is, in this, an aspect of perfect assurance, compared with the latitude of conjuncture allowed for us in the following, though it bears on so important a matter as the reality of a royal line, the representatives of Egypt during a particular period.
-From a certain epoch the name of Memphite never occurs in the regal lists.
-"We must, therefore, either suppose the Imperial series to be carried on in the Theban, or that none existed at all.
+From a certain epoch the name of Memphite never occurs in the regal lists. " We must, therefore, either suppose the Imperial series to be carried on in the Theban, or that none existed at all.
 We are, however, bound to adopt the former assumption."
-And this " assumption" we find " is as fully substantiated as we can expect it to be."
+And this "assumption" we find "is as fully substantiated as we can expect it to be."
 Indeed, if we pretend to read Egyptian history at all, we must be satisfied with rather a frequent use of conjecture and assumption.
 For, let us repeat, it is not to the Chevalier Bunsen's theory that we especially object ; we object to the credulity of the Egyptologers in general.
 They confute each other, and believe in themselves.
-Mr. Osburne, though he bows all round the arena, runs full tilt at every knight who appears ; and the Chevalier, though he flatters and praises abundantly, critisises his friends all to pièces, and even, on certain topics, quarrels with Dr. Lepsius.
-The truth Tartufe, on Monday, and for the very last time in Adrienne Lecouvreur, on Wedis, that, with the exception of his favourite Eratosthenes, whom he only nesday next.
+Mr. Osburne, though he bows all round the arena, runs full tilt at every knight who appears ; and the Chevalier, though he flatters and praises abundantly, critisises his friends all to pieces, and even, on certain topics, quarrels with Dr. Lepsius.
+The truth is, that, with the exception of his favourite Eratosthenes, whom he only nesday next.

-we have heard.
-This young lady, by study and persoverance, is taking a high rank in her art; nature has bestowed upon her a sweet face and a delightful voice.
+finished and impressive throughout.
+Mademoiselle MARAI is the best Bertha we have heard.
+This young lady, by study and perseverance, is taking a high rank in her art; nature has bestowed upon her a sweet face and a delightful voice.

 Otello, we observe, is announced for next week, the last week of the season.
 Madame VIARDOT'S Desdemona and TAMBERLIK'S Otello are among the glories of the lyric stage.
-How is it that Otello always comes in at the death of the scason?
+How is it that Otello always comes in at the death of the season?

 "English Opera" flourishes at DAURY LANE.
-A Miss DYER made her début last Saturday in the character of Anne, in Der Freyschutz, with success, and repeated the character on Tuesday.
+A Miss DYER made her debut last Saturday in the character of Anne, in Der Freyschutz, with success, and repeated the character on Tuesday.

-We have to apologise for the sad havoe made of the authorship of Wife or No Wife in our last week's impression.
-We had written-" by Mr. HERAUD, with Miss EDITH HERAUD in the part of the heroine."
+We have to apologise for the sad have made of the authorship of Wife or No Wife in our last week's impression.
+"We had written-" by Mr. HERAUD, with Miss EDITH HERAUD in the part of the heroine."
 Our printers made "Miss EDITH HERAUD" the author of the play, and a "Mrs. EDITH HERAUD," of whose existence we were not aware, the heroine.
 It is true that another paragraph set matters right, but we feel bound to apologise for a blunder not our own, remembering what ARISTOTLE says on the subject of misspelling and mispronouncing names.

-Mademoiselle RACHEL is announced to appear in Madame de GIRARDIN'S Lady
+Mademoiselle RACHEL is announced to appear in Madame de GIRARDIN'S Lady Tartufe, on Monday, and for the very last time in Adrienne Lecouvreur, on Wednesday next.